Krona (character): Powers and abilities

-Krona possesses a supreme genius-level intellect, but his arrogance, lack of patience, short temper and above all insatiable hunger for knowledge have gotten the better of him.
-If it brought him any benefit, he would be the sort to attempt to quantify dance or measure a soul, solely for the sake of knowing.
-It is this madness that got Krona exiled and brought about his constant defeats.
-He has unhesitatingly destroyed universes and risked his own existence for a chance to gain deeper insight.
+Krona possesses supreme intellect, but his arrogance, impatience, short temper, and insatiable hunger for knowledge got the better of him.
+His madness led to his exile and his repeated defeats.
+He destroyed universes and risked his existence for deeper insight.

 Like the rest of his species, Krona possesses enhanced physical abilities, psionic powers (including telepathy and telekinesis) and virtual immortality.
 His powers were later increased by Nekron, making him more powerful than any of the Guardians.

 As Entropy, Krona was composed of anti-energy, could absorb others into his body, converting them into more anti-energy, and was able to create an army composed of anti-energy that were completely under his control.
 During the JLA/Avengers miniseries, where he wielded the power of all the universes he had previously destroyed, Krona proved able to easily defeat both the Grandmaster and Galactus, although the Grandmaster's power was sufficient to make him initially hesitant at the prospect of fighting the other being until his attempt to beat the Grandmaster in a game to gain the information he sought failed.

-Also, as the caretaker of the emotional entities which are the pure embodiments of the emotions comprising the Emotional Spectrum, Krona wields the powers of the entire emotional spectrum.
+As the caretaker of the emotional entities which are the pure embodiments of the emotions comprising the Emotional Spectrum, Krona wields the powers of the entire emotional spectrum.

 In other media

 Television

-Krona makes a non-speaking cameo appearance in a flashback in the Green Lantern: The Animated Series episode "Loss".
+Krona makes a non-speaking appearance in a flashback in the Green Lantern: The Animated Series episode "Loss".
 This version previously created the Anti-Monitor before banishing him to another universe.